 When on the Izu Peninsula, that freshly grated wasabi can be used on a lot of foods.

-The previous day I had wasabi gelato.
+The previous day I’d had wasabi gelato.
 That was also quite good.
 Pickled wasabi greens.
 Superb.
 Fibrous.
 And the flavor would be enhanced, and was enhanced, with a bit more freshly grated wasabi.

 What other nice foods have I enjoyed?
-On my recent trip, I arrived to Fukuoka and spent a week at the KBC Augusta tournament (photos from the tournament embedded below).
+On my recent trip, I arrived to Fukuoka and spent a week at the KBC Augusta tournament.
 There were a lot of bento lunches, but also the classic Fukuoka dishes.
 Mentaiko.
 Tonkotsu ramen.
 And more mentaiko.
 Omelets filled with mentaiko.
 Bread infused with mentaiko.

 As I was leaving, I had one more bowl of tonkotsu ramen at the Fukuoka airport.

 Then it was off to the mountains of central Japan, with plenty of mountain vegetables.
 And things from trees.
 Nuts and seeds.
 Fried kombu.
 Texture of bark.
 But very good.

 Also in the mountains, I had an extraordinary premium grape soft cream (not pictured).
 More good things were found at the ANA lounge at Narita.
 Namely, this selection of sake from Okayama prefecture.

 Then it was back to Thailand, where despite the signs, I’ve actually found the service staff to be polite enough.